raemadeline/css-for-engineers/articles/2_pseudo-classes.md

-# A Crash Course in Selectors: Part 2
+# :ghost: A Crash Course in Selectors: Part 2

 ## What are Pseudo-Classes?